-How Much Money to Hold in Your Emergency Fund
+How Much Money Should You Have in Your Emergency Fund?

 And if you’re wondering how much that would be for you, we’ll walk you through the calculation by breaking down different categories of expenses.
 For each category, keep track of how much you spend in a typical month and we’ll add them up at the end.

 This is probably your largest monthly expense.
 And it’s also the hardest to cut back on if you’re faced with a financial emergency.
 So you’ll want to be sure you’re covered.
 If you own your home, include your monthly mortgage payment.

 This would include utilities like heat, water, electric, and gas.
 (If any are already included in your housing/rent expense, don’t add them twice).